kklein/kklein.github.io/content/posts/2023-04-23-100_dollars_worth.md

 on the return on investment had we not spent but invested this money.

 Gladly, this compounding is of a simpler nature than that of the savings.
-The savings came with the interdependent compounding aspects: the return on investment as well as the increase in annual savings.
+The savings came with two interdependent compounding aspects: the return on investment as well as the increase in annual savings.
 For an expense $e$ made right now, there is only the return on investment that is compounding: